 The follow-up data is used to evaluate and improve the quality of program outcomes and to measure the success of the institution in achieving its mission.
 A program completion and placement report are distributed annually to teachers and administrators.
+Faculty and staff are asked to complete a survey regarding the effectiveness of the school's placement plan.
+Results are shared with faculty and staff on an annual basis.
+Input from said stakeholders are considered to make the necessary revisions in order to increase the school's placement rate.
 The Job Placement Specialist seeks to improve the services, communication, and cooperation through annual evaluations completed by internal and external personnel.
 The Job Placement Specialist is an integral position as a liaison to ensure that the educational components in the courses at George T. Baker Aviation Technical College are meeting industry needs and demands.